Social

 |||

-The long-term strategy formulated by the task force is discussed regularly by the Sustainability Committee, an advisory body to the Board of Directors, and its activities are promoted.
+The long-term strategy formulated by the team of experts is discussed with each operating company to promote its activities.
+The Global Sustainability Committee, which is an advisory body to the Board of Directors, also discusses the strategy on a regular basis.

-As part of the task force discussions, the business impact of future climate change was reassessed by utilizing S&P Global’s Climanomics platform.*
+As part of the task force discussions, the business impact of future climate change is being assessed using S&P Global’s Climanomics platform.*

-As shown in Table 3, based on the task force’s December 2023 analysis, the total business impact of the 4°C scenario as of 2050 is projected to be a positive ¥5.1 billion.
+For core raw ingredients, the total business impact of the 4℃ scenario as of 2050 is projected to be 5.4 billion yen (Figure.
+3).
 Prices of coffee, oolong tea, and corn are projected to rise due to falling output, raising procurement costs.
 At the same time, sugarcane and sugar beet prices are projected to decrease on higher output, resulting in a positive business impact.

 (Figure.3) Scenario Impact on business 4°C Scenario in 2050: